neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ```
 **Question 11**
 ```
-Find more details about the Motorola contract, include its clauses
+Find details about the Motorola contract, include its clauses
 ```
 **Question 12**
 ```